-As the only energy retailer certified with the iconic Australian Made logo, Red Energy’s Chief Executive and one of its founders Iain Graham said being Australian has been a major driver behind the brand since it entered the local market in 2004.
+As the first energy retailer certified with the iconic Australian Made logo, Red Energy’s Chief Executive and one of its founders Iain Graham said being Australian has been a major driver behind the brand since it entered the local market in 2004.

 “When we started, we wanted to build a business that would shake things up in the industry and make it simple for customers.
 We have survived despite the odds and we have customers who stay with us and also refer their friends and family.
 It’s a real-life story of the little Aussie battler that I’m very proud of,” said Mr Graham.

 “One thing that can separate an Australian business from an international business is that we live here, we’re locals, and we want to contribute to the local economy.
 Our customers have told us the fact we are an Australian company is really important to them, so we are very proud to carry the Australian Made and Owned logo.”

 Owned by Snowy Hydro Limited, Red Energy offers electricity and gas in Victoria, New South Wales , South Australia, Queensland and the Australian Capital Territory.
 Red Energy employs more than 1,200 people, most of whom are based in its Customer Solutions Centre located in the heritage listed Bryant and May building in Richmond, Victoria.

 From left to right: Chris Mitchell Canstar CFO, Iain Graham Red Energy CEO and Megan Doyle Canstar Group Executive